ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 The _hSourceProcessHandle_ and the _hTargetProcessHandle_ can refer to arbitrary processes; there is no requirement that the calling process be either the source or the target (although typically it is one or both of them).

-In general, handles should only be duplicated between two processes at the same privilege level (for example, between two processes running as the same user).
-Duplicating handles across privilege levels (for example, from an NT Service to a regular user process) can cause security issues and should be avoided unless the implications are fully understood.
+In general, handles should only be duplicated between two processes in the same security context (for example, between two processes running as the same user).
+Duplicating handles across security contexts (for example, from an NT Service to a regular user process, or between two different users) can cause security issues and should be avoided unless the implications are fully understood.
 Although a higher-privileged process can duplicate objects into or out of lower-privileged processes by default, care must be taken when doing so.
 When duplicating a handle into a lower-privileged process, ensure the _dwDesiredAccess_ rights grant only the minimum rights needed.
 When duplicating a handle out of a lower-privileged process, ensure that the object (and any data retrieved from it) remains untrusted.
 In either case, review your threat model to ensure that the lower-privileged process cannot abuse the handle to attack the higher-privileged process.

-Objects created with a default security descriptor will prevent lower-privileged processes from duplicating handles into or out of higher-privileged processes.
+Objects created with a default security descriptor will prevent lower-privileged processes from duplicating handles into or out of higher-privileged processes or processes running in a different security context.
 For more information, see
 <a href="https://docs.microsoft.com/windows/desktop/ProcThread/process-security-and-access-rights">Process Security and Access Rights</a>.

 A more reliable, secure way to share object handles across processes is to use COM or RPC and apply the **[system_handle]** attribute on the relevant method parameters.
 For more information, see <a href="/windows/win32/midl/system-handle">system_handle attribute</a>.